Sex-Based Misconduct

 Adjudication of violations for student discipline

-If the respondent is a student, the Student Disciplinary Procedures govern the adjudication of violations of the Sexual Misconduct Policy.
-Specifically, cases that include allegations that a student has engaged in behavior that meets the definition of Title IX sexual harassment (as of the August 14, 2020, effective date) are addressed through the process described in Appendix D of the Student Disciplinary Procedures.
-All other cases that include allegations that a student has engaged in sexual misconduct that does not meet the definition of Title IX sexual harassment are addressed through the process described in Articles II and III.
+If the respondent is a student, the Student Disciplinary Procedures govern the adjudication of violations of the Sex-Based Misconduct Policy.
+As of August 1, 2024, all forms of sex-based misconduct are addressed through the process described in Appendix D of the Student Disciplinary Procedures.
 You may view the Student Disciplinary Procedures at conflictresolution.illinois.edu/policies/student- discipline.
 The Student Code can be accessed at studentcode.illinois.edu.

 The major procedural steps are:

-2. If necessary or appropriate, the complainant is invited to meet with a properly trained case coordinator (sometimes referred to as an investigator) to discuss the nature of the incident.
+- If necessary or appropriate, the complainant is invited to meet with a properly trained investigator to discuss the nature of the incident.

-3. The case coordinator determines whether, if substantiated, the allegations would constitute a violation of the Student Code.
+- The investigator determines whether, if substantiated, the allegations would constitute a violation of the Student Code.

-6. The case coordinator compiles the evidence into a report and affords both the complainant and the respondent an opportunity to respond to the report.
+- The investigator compiles the evidence into a report and affords both the complainant and the respondent an opportunity to respond to the report.

-7. The OSCR director will appoint three members of the Subcommittee on Sexual Misconduct to serve on a Panel.
+- The OSCR director will appoint three members of the Subcommittee on Sexual Misconduct to serve on a Panel.
 This Panel reviews the evidence; conducts a live hearing in which the respondent, the complainant, and witnesses are invited to participate; and determines whether the respondent is responsible for violating university policy.
 If the Panel finds that the respondent is responsible for violating the Student Code, the Panel will also assign sanctions.
 Panel members are faculty, staff, and students who must have no bias for or against the parties or against complainant or respondents generally, and no conflicts of interest.
-(If the respondent is not accused of behavior that would be covered by Title IX and is not under consideration for suspension or dismissal, then the case coordinator is empowered to determine responsibility and assign sanctions directly.)

-9. Disciplinary decisions are subject to appeal by the respondent and the complainant.
-Depending upon the nature of the complaint, appeals are decided by the Director of the Office for Student Conflict Resolution or by appropriately trained members of the Senate Committee on Student Discipline, and their decisions are final.
+- Disciplinary decisions are subject to appeal by the respondent and the complainant.
+Depending upon the nature of the complaint, appeals are decided by appropriately trained members of the Senate Committee on Student Discipline.

 The anticipated timelines are:

-3. Evidence review by the parties, including the opportunity to respond, typically takes between 5 and 20 business days.
+- Evidence review by the parties, including the opportunity to respond, typically takes 5 business days.

-4. If a formal hearing is scheduled, the parties will be notified of the date, time, and location at least 7 business days in advance (for Title IX cases) or at least 5 business days in advance (for other sexual misconduct cases).
+- If a formal hearing is scheduled, the parties will be notified of the date, time, and location at least 5 business days in advance.

 The decision-making process includes: